Trump arrives in Japan, first in five-country Asian tour

 "You put hope in every soul that yearns for peace," Trump told the assembled troops.

 Air Force One landed at the US-controlled Yokota Air Base outside Tokyo at about 9:37 p.m.
 ET Saturday (10:37 a.m.
 Sunday local time).
-Trump is due to address American servicemen and women stationed at the facility before beginning his official visit with Prime Minister Shinzo Abe.
+Trump addressed American servicemen and women stationed at the facility before beginning his official visit with Prime Minister Shinzo Abe.

 On his first swing through a continent gripped with tension over a nuclear standoff on its eastern edge, Trump will carry out high-stakes talks with the leaders of Japan, South Korea, and China, and attend days of summits in Vietnam and the Philippines.

-Trump spoke with reporters aboard Air Force One during his flight to Japan for about 11 minutes.

-Trump said he expects to meet with Russian President Vladimir Putin during his swing through Asia, likely on the sidelines of the Asia-Pacific Economic Cooperation summit in Vietnam.
+Before arriving in Japan, Trump told reporters aboard Air Force One that he expects to meet with Russian President Vladimir Putin and hopes to enlist his help in changing North Korea's behavior.
+He will likely meet with Putin on the sidelines of the Asia-Pacific Economic Cooperation summit in Vietnam.

 "I think it's expected that we'll meet.
 We want Putin's help on North Korea," he told reporters.
 Trump had previously said a meeting with Putin was possible.